aditeyabaral/aditeyabaral.github.io/_pages/about.md

 Hi there! 👋

-I am a Big Data Analytics Engineer at Cisco Webex.
-I recently completed my Bachelors in Computer Science from PES University, India and graduated with a specialisation in Machine Learning and Data Science.
+I am a `Big Data Analytics Engineer` at `Cisco Webex`.
+I recently completed my Bachelors in Computer Science from `PES University, India` and graduated with a specialisation in Machine Learning and Data Science.

-My primary interests lie in theoretical machine learning and NLP research.
-I specifically work extensively in the field of transfer learning and language representation models, with a focus on creating domain adaptive architectures that aid natural language understanding across a variety of tasks.
-I have previously worked as a research intern at Intel Research India as well as the Center for Cloud Computing & Big Data, PES University.
-You can read about my current and my published research on my [publications](/publications/) page.
+My primary interests lie in `theoretical machine learning and NLP research`.
+I specifically work extensively in the field of `transfer learning` and `language representation models`, with a focus on creating domain-adaptive but task-agnostic architectures that aid `natural language understanding` across different tasks.
+I previously worked as an `Applied Research Scientist Intern` at [Intel](https://www.intel.in/content/www/in/en/homepage.html) Research India, where I was advised by [Dr. Anbumani Subramanian](https://sites.google.com/view/anbumani/) and [Anay Majee](http://anaymajee.me/) to develop novel self-attentive learning models for vision tasks aimed at autonomous driving in unconstrained traffic environments like India.

-When I am not occupied with work, I engage in mobile photography, travelling, football and movies.
+Earlier, I worked as an `Undergraduate Research Intern` at the `Center for Cloud Computing & Big Data, PES University`, where I was advised by [Dr. KV Subramanium](https://www.linkedin.com/in/kalsubra/) and worked on analysing tail latencies for latency-critical tasks ranging from language to vision.

+You can read about my current and my published research on my [publications](/publications/) and [projects](/projects/) pages.
+I also write about relevant ideas and topics on my [blog](/blog/).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.